by Matt Slick

 Brotha: Or have your kids?
 More than 1 person made those games.

-Matt: It's their mind, etc. I already went through that, because if we have more than one mind and they are contradictory, then we can't have the unanimous view of what truth actually is.
-Furthermore, if there were different minds and they were all having to think in a single way, that is because their properties in the nature of their mind’s require them to behave in a certain way.
+Matt: It's their mind, etc. I already went through that because if we have more than one mind and they are contradictory, then we can't have the unanimous view of what truth actually is.
+Furthermore, if there were different minds and they were all having to think in a single way, that is because their properties in the nature of their minds require them to behave in a certain way.
 That would mean that there is a system of existence and properties that govern the minds.
 Then we would have to explore that possibility.
-What that would mean if more than one person made the game, and they all have to play by the same rules and it those rules would have to exist outside of those minds.
+What that would mean if more than one person made the game and they all have to play by the same rules, those rules would have to exist outside of those minds.
 Then who created those rules?

-Matt: If one mind created a better simulation, then other minds, and how would you know which one is better or superior?
-What you're doing is inadvertently playing with the idea that there is something to which these multiple designers must submit, by which superior works can be judged.
+Matt: If one mind created a better simulation then other minds, how would you know which one is better or superior?
+What you're doing is inadvertently playing with the idea that there is something to which these multiple designers must submit by which superior works can be judged.
 Then this means there's a standard outside of them.
 And we pushed the problem back another step.